CodeNow/blog/_posts/2017-06-12-how-to-achieve-practical-end-to-end-testing.md

 Now developers can easily maintain and run tests such as unit/BDD/functional to match today’s ship speeds.
 However, E2E tests require more than simple containerized environments.
 E2E tests require the successful launch of multiple services, each running in their own containerized environments with their own dependencies.

-### Enter Docker Compose & Kubernetes Helm: Software Defined Orchestration
+### Enter Docker Compose & Kubernetes Helm: Software-Defined Orchestration

 Developers needed a way to tie containers together so they can service their full-stack E2E tests.
 To solve that problem, open source communities came up with new formats to define container orchestration in files.
 The two most popular formats right now are Docker Compose and Kubernetes Helm.